Accepting Guests

 About Me

 I have many beach blankets for some of North America's best beaches, less than ten miles away, 20 minutes by bus rapid transit (SunRunner).
-This is Florida, one of the front lines of climate change, and daytime temps are near 90F from May 1 until November 1, Big rain comes every few days with brilliant sun in between.
-Unless there is a hurricane, in which case leave immediately.
-For real, get out immediately.
+This is Florida, one of the front lines of climate change, and daytime temps are near 90F from June 1 until November 1, Big rain comes every few days with brilliant sun in between.

 Water and electricity are precious commodities so please don't waste them.

-I will expect a little work from you, doing a little sweeping or wiping the sink.
+The AC is set for 80F.
+Please keep windows and doors closed.
 You will always need to clean up immediately after your kitchen activities since counter space is limited and bugs are everywhere here in Florida.

 Mass transit in Florida sucks but I am only 300 yards to the central bus terminal.
 Getting here from the Tampa airport requires Uber/taxi and is expensive ($50) although there is an infrequent bus that can get you into St Pete www.psta.nethttps://psta.net/media/5781/route-300x-022722.pdf and connect to the #52 bus which drops you two blocks from my house (one block before the bus terminal). $2.25 for each bus ride., cheap but inconvenient.